How to Stream Your First Gameplay on Twitch

 Then single-click the Chat button, and tell your Chat to copy that line of text.

 While you can create a new message every time for a raid, you can create a command that can easily reproduce a raid message.
-Chapter 8 will cover third-party software that allow you to automate parts of your stream.

 - Let your Chat audience know who you are going to raid and maybe even a few fun facts about the streamer in general.